Part of Framework Positioning

 HSP is not one method

-Human System Protocol™ is not a single intervention technique or coaching style.
+Human System Protocol™ is not built around one fixed intervention, technique or coaching method.

 Observation before intervention